kzmaybe/kzmaybe/README.md

 I am a passionate and dedicated hospitality professional who recently graduated with a Computer Science degree in Spring 2024.
 As I transition towards a dynamic career in software engineering, I am eager to apply my problem-solving skills, creativity, and commitment to excellence in a software development internship.

-I am particularly interested in AI and developing apps and websites that enhance people's quality of life and help the transition to the future.
-I am always open to learning and adapting to new challenges.
+I am particularly interested in travel and believe that it broadens horizons and enriches lives.
+As a travel enthusiast, I have been learning the art of using credit card points to cover travel expenses and am eager to share my insights.
+I want to help others leverage the power of credit card points to make their travel dreams a reality.

+I am currently working on two projects:

+    1. PointsHack (website): A tutorial aims to educate people on the best travel credit card offers available and how to maximize their points.
+My motivation is to empower others to travel more affordably and wisely by utilizing credit card rewards.

+    2. BookingHack (website and app): Finding the best flight and hotel deals can be overwhelming.
+This project helps users calculate the value of their points and find the best offers online.
+My goal is to simplify the process of searching for the best deals and ensure travelers get the most value out of their points.

 ---

 ### 📁   Projects
 <!-- BEGIN Project -->
+Project X: PointsHack

+Project Y: BookingHack

-Project 1: Motivation Meme Website
+(Project demo: Motivation Meme Website)
 [![Motivation Meme Website](https://img.shields.io/badge/Website-Live-brightgreen)](https://kzmaybe.github.io/Motivation-Meme-Website/)
 [![Motivation Meme Website Repo](https://img.shields.io/badge/Repo-GitHub-blue)](https://github.com/kzmaybe/Motivation-Meme-Website)